 Explore: Read more about Cade’s photo archive, with thousands of negatives as well as personal writings.

 6. Julia Serano

 Julia Serano contains multitudes.
 Yes, she’s a biologist who spent 17 years as a researcher at Berkeley, but she’s also a musician, an activist, and an acclaimed writer.
 (In fact, Serano’s seminal Whipping Girl — described as a “transfeminist manifesto for the third wave” — was named by Ms. Magazine readers as one of the best nonfiction books of all time.)
 Recently, when Harry Potter author J.K.
 Rowling doubled down on her transphobic views, Serano responded with a sharply worded Twitter thread.
 (Apparently, when Rowling isn’t dreaming up worlds of witches and wizards, she’s buying into an equally outlandish — but decidedly TERF-ier — fantasy.)
-Serano’s latest book, 99 Erics: A Kat Cataclysm Faux Novel, was published earlier this year.
+Serano’s latest book, 99 Erics: A Kat Cataclysm Faux Novel, was published in 2020.

 The UC Berkeley Library holds numerous materials documenting the LGBTQ community, and the resources listed here are by no means comprehensive.
 To learn more about the experiences of sexual minorities at Berkeley (including information on Library materials), check out Gay Bears: The Hidden History of the Berkeley Campus.